-Figures 3-50, 3-51, 3-52, and 3-53 show the full simulation images for KOP ANST 08b.
-Views and visual contrast from this location (approximately 200 feet southwest of ANST 8a), as shown in Figures 3-50, 3-51, and 3-52 would be similar to those described for KOP ANST 8a.
+As with other visible segments of the corridor, regrowth in the temporary right-of-way would reduce visual contrast over time.
 Figure 3-53 shows the right-of-way at this location, approximately 15-20 years after construction, with the incorporation of shallow-rooted perennial shrubs within the right-of-way, planted as visual mitigation to break up the linear nature of the corridor.
-As discussed for KOP 08a, the combination of these plantings and natural regrowth in the temporary right-of-way would significantly reduce contrast between the corridor and surrounding forest.
+As discussed for KOP 08a, the combination of these plantings and natural regrowth in the temporary right-of-way would significantly reduce contrast between the corridor and surrounding forest, in terms of color and texture, and would reduce the prominence of the corridor's linear character.